Muldec/stash-wiki/FAQ.md

 > **⚠️ Note:** Don't forget to click `Save` after updating these directories!

+## Known Issues
+- Performer images uploaded in WebP format will not display on versions of Safari prior to version 13 or on anything earlier than MacOS Big Sur.
+This is a [limitation of Safari](https://caniuse.com/webp).
+As a workaround, ensure you are uploading performer images in jpg or png format.

 ## I have a question not answered here.
 Join the Stash [Discord server](https://discord.gg/2TsNFKt).